tc/paypal_adaptive/README.markdown

 The actual payment details will be sent to your server via "ipnNotificationUrl" You have to create a listener to receive POST messages from paypal.
 I added a Rails metal template in the templates folder which handles the callbcak.

+Additionally, you can make calls to Paypal Adaptive's other APIs:
+    payment_details, preapproval, preapproval_details, cancel_preapproval, convert_currency, refund

+Input is just a Hash just like the pay method.
+Refer to the Paypal manual for more details.

 ## Changelog
+0.0.3
+Renamed PayRequest, PayResponse into Request, Response since other api calls use the class as well.

 0.0.2
 Fixed initialized constant warning.